Scrolling Background Box with Animated Text

 You Were Born to Conduct

 In her delightful personal essay, "You were born to conduct!", author Helen Engelhardt recounts the story of impulsively bidding on—and winning—the chance to conduct a symphony orchestra at the age of seventy-eight.
 Despite being a lifelong amateur musician, she embraces the challenge with gusto.
-The piece is a heartwarming and inspiring celebration of lifelong learning, the joy of amateur passion, and the profound rewards of seizing unexpected opportunities, no matter one's age.

 Some Thoughts About the Future Box